sfreytag/laravel-vite-pwa/README.md

 ## Build

 To build the repo, follow the usual Laravel steps.
-Nothing extra is required for vite-pwa.
+Nothing extra is required for `vite-plugin-pwa`.
 Assuming you have PHP, NPM and Composer:

 ```
 git clone git@github.com:sfreytag/laravel-vite-pwa.git